Home

 The aspect ratio is the same as for alphabetical sizes and is defined above.

-The Speed Rating is explained in detail below.
+The Speed Rating is explained in detail here.
 For our example a speed rating of Z means this tire is rated for speeds exceeding 149mph.

 Rim Size or Diameter is the outside diameter of the rim.